Amanda-Ruzza/music-local-pdf-chat/README.md

 <span style="color:darkblue">*version = 1.0.0*</span>

-This Python Retrieval-Augmented Generation (RAG) application is able to read multiple PDFs - up to 200MB at a time - and answer questions inputed into the 'input question' box.
+This Python Retrieval-Augmented Generation (RAG) application is able to read multiple PDFs - up to 200MB at a time - and answer questions based on the information in those PDFs.
+In simpler terms, it can find relevant information from the PDFs and use that information to answer your questions.
 It was designed as a **'Proof Of Concept'** to be ran in a local machine, with a focus on open-source tools.
 Application stack:

 * **Streamlit** - Front End